For the second month in a row, Facebook has done it again, bringing us a ton of incredible and exciting new features.

 This month, in particular, we’re seeing some great new tools that can be a direct benefit to businesses, allowing business owners and marketers to use the platform in new ways to better connect with and serve our target audience.

-There’s a lot to cover this month, so without further ado, let’s jump straight in.
+There’s a lot to cover, so without further ado, let’s jump straight in.

 New Business Tools in Messenger